Ferrari F355: Fiorano Handling Pack

-Although not a limited edition model a "Fiorano Handling Pack" was offered as a track focused factory option upgrade to the F355 & 355 F1 in Europe to road cars built in the final year of production - these featured upgrades straight from the Challenge Evo parts bin.
-The Fiorano Handling Pack (FHP) included – Quick steering rack & pump, lowered ride height, uprated springs, wider track, thicker anti-roll bars, Challenge EVO suspension ECU and upgraded brake pads with red callipers and drilled discs specifically for the road car.
+Although not a limited-edition model, a "Fiorano Handling Pack" was offered as a track-focused factory option upgrade to the F355 & 355 F1 in Europe to road cars built in the final year of production – these featured upgrades straight from the Challenge Evo parts bin.
+The Fiorano Handling Pack (FHP) included quick-steering rack and pump, lowered ride height, uprated springs, wider track, thicker anti-roll bars, Challenge EVO suspension ECU and upgraded brake pads with red callipers and drilled discs specifically for the road car.

-The little known Ferrari F355 "Fiorano" was the first ‘Challenge’ inspired track focused V8 Ferrari road car.
+The little-known Ferrari F355 "Fiorano" was the first ‘Challenge’-inspired track-focused V8 Ferrari road car.

-So few buyers ordered their cars with the Fiorano Handling Package that less than 2% of production had this specified and only 0.3% were manual - In the UK only seven F355’s with a manual gearbox were delivered to the UK market.
+So few buyers ordered their cars with the Fiorano Handling Package that less than 2% of production had this specified and only 0.3% were manual – In the UK only seven F355s with a manual gearbox were delivered to the UK market.
 Just four Berlinettas', Zero GTS and three Spiders.
 This makes a manual F355 Fiorano Berlinetta as rare as a manual 599.